qchemlab-embedding/2023-07-14-workshop/_episodes/03-staging-area.md

 ## Commit history is telling a story

-Commit history is telling a story about how your code came to be.
+Commit history is telling a story about your project:

-- Code is rarely self-documenting.
+- Projects/code are rarely self-documenting.
-- Code also doesn't reveal how it came to be, only what is there now.
+- We only see what is now, we don't know how things came to this stage.
 - It would be great if all changes were documented, but that is too much to ask.
 - What is a good compromise?

-Git forces you to create version history and commit messages, and if these are clear then you are a long way to organized code.
+Git forces you to create version history and commit messages, and if these are clear then you are a long way to **organized project**.

 > ## Discussion